DrLachie/DrLachie.github.io/_posts/2025-03-28-First-post.md

 ![Almost there...](/assets/images/almost_final.png){: height="300" }

 That was it.
-Thought to make it more abstract I'd remove the coastline, had a design-minded friend help chose a font and the rest is (extremely recent) history:
+Thought to make it more abstract I'd remove the coastline, had a design-minded friend (thanks Michael) help chose a font and the rest is (extremely recent) history:

 ![Ausbias Final Logo](/assets/images/banner_logo.png){: height="300" }